nadaa/rec-strategies-abm/README.md

 * [pyyaml](https://pyyaml.org/)

 ## Installation
 The installation is possible on a local or remote machine.
-We assume the remote machine has a docker installed.
-If not docker, you can follow the instructions of local installation.
+We assume the remote machine has a Docker installed.
+If not Docker, you can follow the instructions of local installation.
 ### Local installation
-Download and install [AnaConda](https://www.anaconda.com/products/individual-d) (Indevedual Edition)
+Download and install [Anaconda](https://www.anaconda.com/products/individual-d) (Individual Edition)

 Create a virtual environment
 ```